agentsea/toolfuse/README.md

 ```

-We mark the functions to be made available to the agent as `@action` if they mutate the environemnt, and `@observation` if they are read only.
+We mark the functions to be made available to the agent as `@action` if they mutate the environment, and `@observation` if they are read only.

 Now we can use this tool with openai function calling